AdobeDocs/journey-optimizer.en/help/using/building-journeys/journey-properties.md

 >title="Journey properties"
 >abstract="This section shows the journey properties.
 By default, read-only parameters are hidden.
 Available settings depend on the status of the journey, on your permissions and product configuration."

->[!CONTEXTUALHELP]
->id="ajo_journey_exit_criterias"
->title="Journey exit criteria"
->abstract="This section shows the exit criteria options.
-You can create one or multiple exit criteria rules for your journey."

 ## Access the properties of a journey {#access-properties}

 The properties of a journey are centralized in the right rail.
 This section is displayed by default when creating a new journey.
 For existing journeys, click on the pencil icon next to the journey's name to open it.